Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 3. listbox

 The `listbox` role is used for lists from which a user may select one or more items which are static, unlike HTML `<select>` elements, may contain images.

-[Learn more about the listbox role](https://www.w3.org/TR/wai-aria-1.1/#listbox).
+Learn more about the listbox role on [W3C](https://www.w3.org/TR/wai-aria-1.1/#listbox) and [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role).

 ### Example